vicens-aniol/pacman-projects/search/README.md

-This an updated version of the PacMan framework from [_UC Berkeley CS188 Intro to AI -- Course Materials_](https://ai.berkeley.edu/search.html) which runs in Python3.8.6.

-The next describes the [search](https://ai.berkeley.edu/search.html) and [multiagent]() projects with minor modifications for version compatibility.

 # Project 1: Search
+From the content in the original website about [search](https://ai.berkeley.edu/search.html) project.

 ### Table of Contents
 * [Introduction](#introduction)